-International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Freedom of African Charter on Human and Peoples' Rights expression and dissemination of ideas.
+International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Freedom of African Charter on Human and Peoples' Rights expression and Timean charter on Transact and Peoples Rights dissemination of ideas.
 American Declaration of the Rights and Duties of Man Convention on the Elimination of Discrimination Against Women Convention on the Rights of the Child Convention on the Rights of Persons with Disabilities International Convention on the Elimination of All Forms of Racial Discrimination International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Inviolability and American Declaration of the Rights and Duties of Man transmission of correspondence.
-International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights Universal Declaration of Human Rights Profession of African Charter on Human and Peoples' Rights religious faith and public and American Declaration of the Rights and Duties of Man private practice, including, for indigenous Convention on the Elimination of Discrimination Against Women peoples, Convention on the Rights of the Child maintenance and strengthening of distinctive spiritual Declaration on the Rights of Indigenous Peoples relationship with International Convention on the Elimination of All Forms of Racial lands, territories, waters, coastal Discrimination seas, and other International Convention on the Protection of the Rights of All Migrant Workers resources. and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Social and Universal Declaration of Human Rights international order.
-Legal protection American Declaration of the Rights and Duties of Man against attacks on honor, International Convention on the Protection of the Rights of All Migrant Workers reputation, and private and and Members of Their Families family life.
-International Covenant on Civil and Political Rights Universal Declaration of Human Rights
+International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights Universal Declaration of Human Rights Profession of African Charter on Human and Peoples' Rights religious faith and public and American Declaration of the Rights and Duties of Man private practice, including, for Convention on the Elimination of Discrimination Against Women indigenous peoples, maintenance and Convention on the Rights of the Child strengthening of suchguiching of

+4 distinctive spiritual Declaration on the Rights of Indigenous Peoples 1 Intermedianal Commention and the Elimination of All Former of Decial relationship with International Convention on the Elimination of All Forms of Racial lands, territories, Discrimination waters, coastal seas, and other International Convention on the Protection of the Rights of All Migrant Workers resources. and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Social and Universal Declaration of Human Rights international order.
+Legal protection American Declaration of the Rights and Duties of Man against attacks on honor, International Convention on the Protection of the Rights of All Migrant Workers reputation, and and Members of Their Families private and family life.
+International Covenant on Civil and Political Rights Talling IIIC. international covenant on civil and i ontical regime Universal Declaration of Human Rights Chi, elon Desimanon of Human High